n-p-soft/rtmidi-direct/README.md

 ## Legal and ethical

 The RtMidi license is similar to the MIT License, with the added *feature* that modifications be sent to the developer.
-Please see [LICENSE](LICENSE).

 ## Authors